Archiving 8000 VTuber Songs and Music Covers (and counting) - Part 4: Workflow and Web UI

 return n1, n2 # These are row numbers in the songs table

-The Discover section below is randomly generated from the songs table each time the page is loaded, and the Recently Archived section is simply the same code again but always the 6 most recent rows from the songs table.
+section is simply the same code again but always the 6 most recent rows from the songs table.

-Each individual tile is plain HTML with data being slotted in using template literals and Jinja2. (render_template in Flask)
+Each individual tile is plain HTML with data being slotted in using template literals and Jinja2.

 <!--In this case I'd pass in a list of dictionaries containing video data-->